Federal judge refuses Trump request to block Jan. 6 records

 According to an earlier court filing from the archives, the records include call logs, drafts of remarks and speeches and handwritten notes from Trump’s then-chief of staff, Mark Meadows.
 There are also copies of talking points from then-press secretary Kayleigh McEnany and “a draft Executive Order on the topic of election integrity,” the National Archives has said.

-“I look forward to getting this information,” Thompson said.
-“I look forward to our investigators going through it with a fine-tooth comb to make sure that our government was not weaponized against its citizens.”

-The nine-member House committee is investigating not just Trump’s conduct on Jan.
+The nine-member committee is investigating not just Trump’s conduct on Jan.
 6 — when he told a rally to “fight like hell” shortly before rioters overran law enforcement — but his efforts in the months before the riot to challenge election results or obstruct a peaceful transfer of power.
-The committee has interviewed more than 150 witnesses and issued more than 30 subpoenas, including ones announced Tuesday to McEnany and former top adviser Stephen Miller.
-It has not yet issued one for Trump.
+The committee has interviewed more than 150 witnesses and issued more than 30 subpoenas, including ones announced Tuesday to McEnany and former top White House adviser Stephen Miller.
+It is unclear whether the lawmakers will eventually seek to have Trump testify.

-Trump has repeatedly attacked the committee’s work and continued to promote unfounded conspiracy theories about the election.
+Trump has attacked the committee’s work and continued to promote unfounded conspiracy theories about widespread fraud in the election, despite the fact that Biden’s victory was certified by all 50 states and his claims have been rebuked by courts across the country.

 But Chutkan said the “the public interest lies in permitting — not enjoining — the combined will of the legislative and executive branches to study the events that led to and occurred on January 6, and to consider legislation to prevent such events from ever occurring again.”